 living at the same address.
 A suitable witness would be, for example, a friend,

 neighbour or work colleague.

 If you are British and living overseas, you will need to have the signing of your Deed

-Poll witnessed by a lawyer, notary public or a British Embassy official.
+Poll witnessed by a lawyer or a notary public.

 If you are not British and live in the United Kingdom, you should check with your

 Embassy (the passport section in consular services) to ask if your Deed Poll needs

 to be witnessed by either a UK solicitor or a notary public.
 Please note, if your